How to Break into Stock Photography

 Oh puh-lease.
 “The cashier has many ways of being creative at the check-out line.
 She can express herself by scanning your groceries swiftly, grouping them by color, double-bagging at her discretion, and suggesting candy bars and periodicals.
 She has control of the conversation, by making friendly chit-chat or working without delay.
 Through the artistic medium of words, she has the potential to positively influence hundreds of people every day.”

-At least cashiers don’t delude themselves thinking their at the pinnacle of artistic expression and can change the world.
+At least cashiers don’t delude themselves thinking they’re at the pinnacle of artistic expression and can change the world.
 Perhaps we aren’t so lucky.

 Photography is fine for what it is: a pseudo art form for talentless hacks.
 But don’t give it more respect than it deserves.